-Admittedly, though, this trick only works after your parakeet has hit maturity – before then, they don’t show any signs of different genders.
+Admittedly, though, this trick only works after your parakeet has hit maturity – before then, they don’t show any signs of different sexes.
 And even once they’ve matured, it can still take quite a while to tell apart the two.

 If all else fails, then just remember this: male parakeets tend to be slightly more aggressive than their female counterparts.
 If you’re still having trouble, it might not hurt to get some professional help!